vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/21_Monuments_to_the_Dead_in_Ancient_North_India.md

 ument containing the ashes or bones of a dead person’. \[. . . \] Considering the clear meaning in the Buddhist texts \(bones are specifically mentioned in one passage\) and the l  of the word there, one must at least consider again Kittel’s old suggestioṇ . . of connection with the Dr\[avidian\] words for ‘bone’. . . .

 Shah quotes Helmer Smith who derives it from the Canarese root el.- ‘to stand up, to rise’.
-15 This meaning of the word ed

-. ūka  is confirmed by the Amarakośa,
+15 This meaning of the word eḍūka  is confirmed by the Amarakośa,

-in which it occurs in connection with ‘wall’: ‘An ed

-. ūka  is \(a wall\) wherein bones
+in which it occurs in connection with ‘wall’: ‘An eḍūka  is \(a wall\) wherein bones

 are placed, i.e. an ossuary.’
 16

 From the evidence surveyed above it seems to appear that the erection of funerary monuments was not strictly limited to the heterodox traditions.
-However, being from its inception connected with the remains of the dead, the ed
+However, being from its inception connected with the remains of the dead, the eḍūka

-. ūka

 ambe yadi me sapta kṣatriyā parasparam virudhitvā ghātayiṣyanti, tatah. bhasmāyitvā asthīni saṁharyitvā tato me elūkāṁkārāpayesi | tatra ca elūkādvāre karṇikāravr̥ kṣam